tgworker20/PythonTraderBot/code/README.md

 ---

 ### 🔹 SP2L
-A bot according to the PourSamadi strategy.
+A trading bot according to the PourSamadi strategy.

 ---

 ## 📺 YouTube Tutorials